This article has links to products and services we love, which we may make commission from.

 Sango Sands is open from April to the end of October and offers 58 electric hook-up points, both hard standing and on the grass.

-Facilities include toilets, shower block, kitchen, waste disposal, dishwashing, laundry facilities and a restaurant with a bar.
+Facilities include toilets, a shower block, a kitchen, waste disposal, dishwashing, laundry facilities, and a restaurant with a bar.

 Furry friends are welcome at this pet-friendly campsite.

-Like many of northwest Scotland’s campsites, there is a lack of shelter, so it can get windy up there.
+Like many of northwest Scotland’s campsites, it lacks shelter, so it can get windy up there.

 Thurso Caravan and Campsite is a large campsite featuring individual plots, shared bathroom facilities and public picnic tables.